ianmorgan/graph-store/docs/restAPI.md

 # REST API

 ## Introduction

-All the types in the GraphQL schema are also available as traditional REST style API.
+All the types in the GraphQL schema are also available as  REST style API.
 So taking the basic [Star Wars](https://github.com/ianmorgan/graph-store/blob/master/src/schema/starwars.graphqls) schema, then Droid, Human and Character are all available via a REST API.
 Character is read-only as it is an Interface, whereas Droid and Human can be modified.
 As there is currently no support for mutations via the GraphQL API, the only